-This edition includes general update of the project, the PAN EU meeting of the 3th of February 2023, The PAN U Meeting of 13th of December 2022.
+This edition includes general update of the project, the PAN EU meeting of the 3th of February 2023, The PAN EU Meeting of 13th of December 2022.
 DACH Cop Event 18th of November 2022, IM-SAFE CoP Spanish event 17th of November 2022 and a lot of updated publications.

 Bridges and tunnels are the critical nodes on the transport infrastructure networks which are vital for the functioning and growth of European and regional economy.
 See the video.